osanstrong/arfc.github.io/manual/guides/blue_waters.md

 ![alt text](/img/manual/guides/bw-welcome.png)

+#### tip) running jobs
+To start running jobs on Blue Waters, it is useful to look at what other people use as well as the documentation:
+1. Create a [file_name].pbs script (which contains an aprun command).
+ A good way to find example job scripts is to search through the arfc repo for code containing ".pbs".
+ More information can be found [here](https://bluewaters.ncsa.illinois.edu/running-your-jobs) to understand how these job scripts function.
+2. Use qsub [file_name].pbs to submit the job.

 ## Step 7.
 Module Loading
 Various modules can be loaded and the available modules can be listed using the following commands: